plan-vision/visionr-wiki/en/user-guide/system/mobile-app.md

 *figure 1: open the browser and login*

-## Enter the VisionR web address and login into the system.
+## Enter the VisionR web address and login

 In the example is our demo server in the address bar.
-Type the **address of your own server**.
+Type the **address of your own server**, e.g. `https://visionr.your-company.com`.

 Don’t forget to login.

-## Save the site as application on your mobile device.
+## Save the site as app on your mobile device

 As soon the index site is loaded you can save it to your device as application or you can open a module and save this module as separate application.